IUREDCap/redcap-etl/docs/DeveloperGuide.md

    following files from REDCap-ETL:

         tests/projects/BasicDemography.REDCap.xml
+        tests/projects/MultipleRootInstruments.REDCap.xml
         tests/projects/RepeatingEvents.REDCap.xml
+        tests/projects/RepeatingForms.REDCap.xml
         tests/projects/Visits.REDCap.xml

+2. Additional steps for the project created using RepeatingForms.REDCap.xml.
+   This project has two Data Access Groups named 'dag1' and 'dag2'.
+After the project has been created:
+   * Assign records 1001 and 1002 to dag1.
+   * Assign records 1049 and 1050 to dag2.

-2. Request API tokens for the projects you just created (or create tokens if you are an admin).
+3. Request API tokens for the projects you just created (or create tokens if you are an admin).
 The tokens needs to have export permission.